 ECSS-E-ST-32-02_0260144

-‘Safe life item’ demonstration shall be performed for the metallic liner by analysis or test or both in conformance with ECSS-E-ST-32-01.
+‘Safe life item’ demonstration shall be performed for the both the metallic liner and the composite overwrap by analysis or test or both in conformance with ECSS-E-ST-32-01, in accordance with clause 8.4 for composite items, unless agreed otherwise by the customer.

+For fracture control of the composite overwrap, refer to 8.4 (Composite, bonded and sandwich structures) or 11.2.2.5 (Safe life composite, bonded and sandwich; for non human spaceflight applications) of ECSS-E-ST-32-01C.
+Note that 8.2.3.1.c of ECSS-E-ST-32-01C specifies that pressurized structures which have composite overwrap are not implemented for human spaceflight missions without approval of the customer.

 ECSS-E-ST-32-02_0260145

 Fatigue-life demonstration shall be performed for the composite over-wrap by analysis or test or both in conformance with ECSS-E-ST-32.